bdearlove/Phylogeography-in-BEAST/README.md

 ### Output

 On my (not very fast) Mac, it takes about one hour for six million steps of the Markov chain, i.e. around 8-9 hours to run.
 In part, this is because the model is quite complex.
 As you may not have time to run these files yourself in a hands-on practical session, I've included the resulting log files and trees file in the practical in the `output` directory.

+At the end of the BEAST run, you'll see some information regarding how the run went - this will be saved as as `H5N1_HA_skyride_ucld_discrete.ops` if you checked the 'Create operator analysis file' in BEAUti.
+This will tell you where BEAST spent most of its time, as well as the acceptance probabilities.
+As a guide, the optimal acceptance rate for an infinite number of distributions that are IID and Gaussian is 0.234 or 23.4%; note how the substitution parameters fall (surprisingly) close to this (probably due to the central limit theorem), whereas the wide exchange and Wilson-Balding tree proposals are rarely accepted (see [here](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=4696663) for a discussion of these moves).
+Given that these proposals quite drastically change the tree, it isn't surprising that these have a low acceptance; the cost of this inefficiency is that tree space is explored more widely.
+If the acceptance rate is too high, then whilst many changes are being accepted, they may be too small, and hence the Markov chain may not be mixing well either.

 ## Examine the skyride output